ajacobhack/rogue-https-server/README.md

 - **PHP code execution**: Executes PHP code on the server to perform dynamic and custom actions in your web applications.
 - **Static File Management**: Serve static files, such as HTML, CSS, JavaScript, images and more, to display content on your server.

+### Vulnerabilities that help identify, check and execute:
+- Security configuration errors: destination server connects via https to external servers with self-signed certificates or no dns.
+- External Service Interaction (DNS and HTTP): the target server/application can, due to a bad configuration, request external resources, instead of internal ones, through https and previous DNS resolution to any external server, in this case ours .
+- Blind SSRF on the target server, which manages to connect via Out-Of-Band to our https server with dns, which could chain execution requests to internal resources.
+- RCE PHP: If the target server or application can request resources from our server, it could execute a reverse PHP shell served by our server, achieving remote code execution.
+- Stored XSS that when executed exfiltrates and sends cookies via HTTPS connection.
+- Out-of-band SQL injection (OOB SQLi): an asynchronous SQL query can cause the server to perform out-of-band interactions with an external domain and server, ours.
+- Phishing: HTTPS server with DNS could be used to serve cloned web pages to capture credentials.

 ## Use

 1. Clone the Rogue HTTPS Server repository to your local machine.